benlavender/homelab-docs/guides/Linux/guides/Firewalld.md

 - The egress zones list contains at least one regular or symbolic zone.
 - If a regular zone is listed, it must have assigned interfaces or sources.

-#### Symbolic zones:

-Symbolic zones are special zone names that represent non-zonal traffic.
-The pre-defined zones represent situational traffic (topology-based) but not traffic to and from the host for example.
-There are two symbolic zones:

-- Host: Represents traffic flowing to or from the host.
-- Any: Applies to all zones other than host.

 Looking inside a policy, which in this case is the default `allow-host-ipv6` policy:

 ```plaintext